 Recommending a book can be a highly personal experience.
 It is saying that you like the way the author expressed her thoughts and may have even liked her thoughts.
 It is revealing a part of you.
 Part of who you are and what you are interested in.

-So go ahead, take the leap ask someone what is the last book that he read.
+So go ahead, take the leap ask someone what is the last book that they read and would recommend.
 I think you will be pleasantly surprised about the discussion it sparks.
+For those of you in the job search process, this would be a good question to add to your list of questions to ask your future employer.